 Such are the nuances of adventuring on the edge, metaphorically and literally, on a private island that sits on a flank of the continental shelf.
 There are release forms to sign and mandatory safety sessions to attend.
 But the bottom line at Slickrock is delightfully old-fashioned.
 You are responsible for your own actions.
 The rewards can be the stuff of dreams.

 To reach Long Caye (pronounced key), one must take a giant step backward.
 The rain provides the drinking water, solar cells and windmills heat the showers and provide the energy.
 The dining is communal, the toilets are composters, the ocean-side cabanas come with thatch roofs and no locks, and you will probably be brushing your teeth next to the person you met the day before.
 While the needs are simple, the sporting equipment is not.

-The island, just several hundred yards long, has a scuba shop and row upon row of assorted kayaks, surfboards, and wind surfers.
+The island, just several hundred yards long, has a Belize dive shop and row upon row of assorted kayaks, surfboards, and wind surfers.
 It also has a clean point-break “wave” just offshore that may make it one of the best surfing secrets of the Caribbean.

 Slickrock Adventures is the brainchild of a former Vermont resident.
 Cully Erdman and Lucy Wallingford, his business partner, wanted to create a rustic facility that offered myriad water sports at no cost to the environment.